bekk/bekk-christmas/post/thecloud/have-a-merry-hybrid-christmas.md

 ### The Relay

-In order to send messages through to on-northpole we need a relay to forward these messages, or requests as they will appear to the user, we need to provision this relay.
+In order to send messages through to on-northpole Santa Claus needs a relay to forward these messages, or requests as they will appear to the user, he needs to provision this relay.

 ```jsonc
 resource "azurerm_relay_namespace" "sb_northpole" {